UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

     - Repeat this step for the `Azure Monitor Dependency Agent`.

 7. Once the deployment is finished.
-Head back to the public Azure portal, navigate to the *Log Analytics workspace* -> *Advanced settings* -> *`VMType` Servers*.
+Head back to the public Azure portal, navigate to the *Log Analytics workspace* -> *Advanced settings* -> *`VM Type` Servers*.

-    - You will see `x` number of `[VMType]` COMPUTERS CONNECTED.
-Depending on how many VMs you linked to the workspace.
+    - You will see `x` number of `VM Type` COMPUTERS CONNECTED, depending on how many VMs you linked to the workspace.

         ![Log Analytics workspace computers connected](images/azs-browser-log-analytics-workspace-computers-connected.PNG)

-    - Click on *`x vmtype` COMPUTERS CONNECTED*.
+    - Click on *`x VM Type` COMPUTERS CONNECTED*.
 This will bring up logs for the *Log Analytics workspace*.

     - Alter the time range to **Last 30 minutes**.

-8. Execute the following log query passing in your `VMTYPE`:
+8. Execute the following log query passing in your `VM TYPE`:

     - `Heartbeat | where OSType == "VMTYPE" | summarize arg_max(TimeGenerated, *) by SourceComputerId | top 500000 by Computer asc | render table`